-PNES is frequently encountered, especially in medically refractory patients referred for EMU admissions.
-As opposed to epileptic seizures, which are caused by abnormal cerebral electrical activity, psychogenic seizures are typically due to psychiatric disturbances.
+Psychogenic Nonepileptic Seizures (PNES) are a phenomenon frequently encountered, especially in medically refractory patients referred for epilepsy monitoring unit admissions.
+As opposed to epileptic seizures which are caused by abnormal cerebral electrical activity, psychogenic seizures are typically due to psychiatric disturbances.

-PNES is commonly encountered in epilepsy centers.
-In fact, up to 40% of patients referred to tertiary care centers for refractory epilepsy are found to have PNES.9 Studies in the Veteran population have shown that this hold true in patients admitted to VA EMUs, where a recent study showed 25% of Veterans admitted to VA EMU had non-epileptic events.10
+Psychogenic seizures (or psychogenic events) are commonly encountered in epilepsy centers.
+In fact, up to 40% of patients referred to tertiary care centers for refractory epilepsy are found to have PNES.10 Studies in the veteran population have shown that this holds true in patients admitted to VA monitoring units, where a recent study showed 25% of Veterans admitted to VA EMU had nonepileptic events.11

 Although it may be impossible to distinguish between PNES and epileptic seizures by history alone, there are some key features that should raise suspicion for nonepileptic events.
-Beginning with the seizure history, the following features should raise suspicion of PNES:
+Beginning with the seizure history, the following features should raise red flags:

-- Seizures that are frequent from onset and difficult to control medically - The presence of multiple semiologies, especially if this is the case from onset - Prolonged seizures, lasting more than 2 minutes (often up to 30 minutes or more), or that vary in duration - Onset coincident with a significant psychological trauma or minor physical trauma
+- Seizures that are frequent from onset and difficult to control medically. - The presence of multiple semiologies, especially if this is the case from onset. - Prolonged seizures, lasting more than 2 minutes (often up to 30 minutes or more), or that vary in duration. - Onset coincident with a significant psychological trauma or minor physical trauma.

-In addition, these events commonly have a clear precipitant, occur in the presence of a significant other, and are less likely to be associated with serious self-injury than epileptic seizures.9
+In addition, these events commonly have a clear precipitant, occur in the presence of a significant other, and are less likely to be associated with serious self-injury than epileptic seizures.10

 Whereas epileptic seizures tend to be stereotyped in nature, nonepileptic events are not always so.
-Motor manifestations can wax and wane in intensity, be asynchronous between contralateral extremities, or can involve movements in multiple directions at the same joint.
-Traditionally, pelvic thrusting is described as being suggestive of PNES, but this motion may also be seen with equal or greater frequency in frontal lobe seizures or generalized tonic-clonic seizures, although there is some suggestion that forward pelvic thrusting is seen more frequently in PNES, and backwards thrusting is seen in epileptic events.9 Opisthotonus, however, may be more suggestive of a nonepileptic etiology.9
+Motor manifestations can wax and wane in intensity, be asynchronous between contralateral extremities and there can be movements in multiple directions at the same joint.
+Traditionally, pelvic thrusting is described as being suggestive of PNES, however this motion may also be seen with equal or greater frequency in frontal lobe seizures or generalized tonic-clonic seizures, although there is some suggestion that forward pelvic thrusting is seen more frequently in non-epileptic events and backwards thrusting is seen in epileptic events.10 Opisthotonus, however, may be more suggestive of a nonepileptic etiology.10

-Ictal eye closure is not common in epileptic seizures.
-It is seen rather frequently in PNES, with one study showing this finding in two thirds of patients.11 Often eye closure is described as forceful, with resistance to opening.9
+Ictal eye closure is not common in epileptic seizures, however it is seen rather frequently in PNES, with one study showing this finding in 2/3 of patients.12 Often eye closure is described as forceful, with resistance to opening.10